-Certain statements contained in this Circular constitute forward-looking statements and information within the meaning of applicable Canadian and United States securities laws, including but not limited to statements made with respect to the Meeting and the items of business under consideration, including the election of trustees, the anticipated execution and impact of the Optimization Plan, potential alternatives to the Optimization Plan and the anticipated benefits of the Optimization Plan such as unlocking value for all unitholders, driving growth in FFO per unit and strengthening the REIT's debt metrics.
+Certain statements contained in this Circular constitute forward-looking statements and information within the meaning of applicable Canadian and United States securities laws, including but not limited to statements made with respect to the Meeting and the items of business under consideration, including the election of trustees and First Capital REIT's three-year strategic plan, including the objectives and targets thereunder such as growth in FFO, OFFO and NAV per unit, and growing distributions for unitholders.
 Other statements concerning First Capital REIT's objectives and strategies and management's beliefs, plans, estimates and intentions also constitute forward-looking statements.
 Forward-looking statements can generally be identified by the expressions "anticipate", "believe", "plan", "estimate", "project", "expect", "intend", "outlook", "objective", "may", "will", "should", "continue" and variations of these and similar expressions.
 The forward-looking statements are not historical facts but, rather, reflect First Capital REIT's current expectations regarding future results or events and are based on information currently available to management.